It’s my blog anniversary today and I’m celebrating 10 years of blogging! So let’s talk about how this crazy journey started.

 My story is a little different.
 I got laid off for the second time in a year (by the same boss) and decided I wanted to steer clear of the start-up space and get a real marketing job.
 Most of the positions I started to apply for required writing samples and all I had to show for my years in the corporate world were really boring corporate PowerPoint presentations.

-To celebrate 10 years in my corner of the blogging world, I thought I’d share my favorite posts from each year of the past 10 years.
+To celebrate 10 years of blogging, I thought I’d share my favorite posts from each year of the past 10 years.
 My life has changed and my writing has changed but I still love what I do and I still appreciate anyone that reads and hopefully finds some value in what I write.

 2009 – Kids Say the Darnedest Things